What Does it Take to Be a Quality Control Analyst?

 - Review data from contract laboratories to ensure accuracy and regulatory compliance.

-Below is a list of the skills most Quality Control Analysts say are important on the job.
+These are the skills Quality Control Analysts say are the most useful in their careers:

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.